flor14/shinyssd/CONTRIBUTING.md

 ### Code of Conduct

-Please note that the p4_2_scenarios project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that the shinyssd project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project you agree to abide by its terms.